LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-02-14-edge-open-source-works.md

 From a budgeting perspective there's no difference in how these are evaluated.
 As a result, if the price of a complement to a bike like tires drops it will increase the demand for the other components like the bike frame.

 This is why companies offer things for free.
-They're looking to make their complements a commodity item, which will in turn increase demand for their core product and thus
+They're looking to make their complements a commodity item, which will in turn increase demand for their core product and thus their revenue.

 > Most of the time if it's free, you're the product.
 But not always.
 Google isn't making money off the open source portions of Android and Chrome.
 At least not directly.
 Releasing these parts for free buys good will, increases their user base, and most critically commodifies the elements of the system they aren't making any (or as much) money on.
 Chrome makes money off your search history and default search engine setting.
-The biggest threat to Chrome isn't reskinning their browser, the biggest threat is if the web developers top targeting it and harming compatibility.
-By making it easy to reskin Chrome, you're further increasing the market share of the underlying platform and mitigating the threat.
+The biggest threat to Chrome isn't reskinning their browser, the biggest threat is if web developers stop targeting it, harming compatibility.
+By making it easy to reskin Chrome, you're further increasing the market share of the underlying platform and mitigating this threat.

 ## How To Lose Your Monopoly Status